NathanSkene/NathanSkeneNetlift.github.io/content/author/nathanskene/_index.md

 +++

-I am an independent <a href="https://www.edmondjsafra.org/">Safra</a> research fellow at Imperial College's Dementia Research Institute.
+I am a lecturer at Imperial College's Department of Brain Sciences and a group leader at the UK Dementia Research Institute.
+I initially came to Imperial as an independent <a href="https://www.edmondjsafra.org/">Safra</a> research fellow.
 My interests lie in using human genetics to gain insight into the neurobiology of brain disorders and cognitive traits.
 Currently I am focused on identifying the causal cell types underlying complex genetic traits.
 The motivation for this is that traditional approaches to science have been unable to yield definitive answers on which cell types are the primary cause of major diseases, such as Schizophrenia or Alzheimers.
 For instance, as the primary pathology in Alzheimers is neuronal/synapse loss, it was reasonably assumed for many years that the cause was neuronal, however analysis of genetic associatons shows that <a href="https://www.nature.com/articles/s41588-018-0311-9">most of the causal genes</a> are expressed in microglia.

 I did my postdoctoral research at the Karolinska Institutet (KI) where I worked with <a href="http://www.hjerling-leffler-lab.org/">Jens Hjerling-Leffler</a> as part of the <a href="http://www.ucl.ac.uk/cortexlab/neuromics">Functional Neuromics</a> project.
 At KI we adapted single cell disassociation protocols such that we could obtain sufficient numbers of healthy interneurons from adult mice that we could catalogue the full complement of GABAergic cell types found in the <a href="journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2006387">CA1</a> region of the hippocampus.
 This work formed part of a broader effort to <a href="https://www.sciencedirect.com/science/article/pii/S009286741830789X">map all the cell types</a> in the mouse nervous system using single cell RNA-sequencing (the completed atlas can be viewed <a href="http://mousebrain.org/">here</a>).
 To enable greater insight into which of these cell types play a role in human disease/cognition we begun collaborating with <a href="https://ki.se/en/people/patrsu">Patrick Sullivan's</a> psychiatric genetics team: together we established the methods which enabled us to map the cell types underlying <a href="https://www.nature.com/articles/s41588-018-0129-5">Schizophrenia, Major Depression</a>, <a href="https://www.nature.com/articles/s41588-018-0152-6">IQ</a>, <a href="https://www.nature.com/articles/s41588-018-0151-7">Neuroticism</a>, <a href="https://www.biorxiv.org/content/early/2018/02/22/258533">Alzheimer's</a> and <a href="https://www.biorxiv.org/content/early/2018/02/01/214973">Insomnia</a>.
 We released the <a href="https://github.com/NathanSkene/MAGMA_Celltyping">MAGMA_Celltyping</a> package to enable others to apply this method to future GWAS studies.
 The KI single cell superset data which we used for cell type mapping is available <a href="www.hjerling-leffler-lab.org/data/scz_singlecell/">here</a>.